Uzumaki

 About

 Uzumaki (eng: Spiral) is a horror manga series written and illustrated by Junji Ito.
 The series depicts several vignettes centered around a town hypnotized with the shape of a spiral, with the obsession often leading to grotesque and horrifying ends.
-The series has been adapted into a feature film and an anime adaptation produced by Adult Swim is currently in development.
+The series has been adapted into a feature film and an anime adaptation produced by Adult Swim.
+In October 2024, discussions about the sudden dip in the animation quality of the Uzumaki anime made the rounds online, inspiring memes.

 History